-Rental Car: This is the best option if you are planning to see more of the countryside.
+Rental Car: This is the preferred option if you are planning to see more of the countryside.
 Many roads in the countryside are narrow and winding.
 Also, an automatic car can cost more than twice as much as a manual car, so opt for a manual car if you can.

 Airplane: The main airlines that fly within the country are Alitalia, Air Italy, Ryanair, and Easyjet.
 This isn’t a great option because the airports are usually further out from the cities, the airlines often charge for bags, and it is usually more expensive than the trains.

 Airbnb: A great option in Italy, often cheaper than hotels and there are a lot of options ranging from bedrooms to apartments to houses.